Larry the Cable Guy: Health Inspector: Plot

 Larry is a big city health inspector with questionable practices and his own way of doing things.
 Larry's boss, Bart Tatlock, in an attempt to acquire information on his activities in order to get him fired, assigns Larry a new partner, Amy Butlin, a by-the-book professional who takes the job seriously.
 She tries to learn the ropes of health inspection while putting up with Larry and his personality as well as getting the information Tatlock needs to get Larry fired.
+Larry eventually begins a relationship with Jane Whitley, who recently worked at a lingerie shop but got fired for knocking down some mannequins and wound up waitressing at a French restaurant.

-As Larry and Amy do their job as city health inspection team, a serial criminal is poisoning four-star restaurants.
-Trying to avert a panic, and keep the matter of the poisonings under control, Tatlock puts his best people on the job, and not Larry.
+As Larry and Amy do their job as city health inspection team, a serial criminal is sabotaging four-star restaurants, for starters, folks started getting diarrhea at the restaurant Jane worked at.
+Trying to avert a panic, and keep the matter of the poisoning under control, Tatlock puts his best people on the job, and not Larry.
+There was another incident where lab rats were set off in an Italian Bistro.
 Larry and Amy are called in on one of the poisonings, but Tatlock forbids them from working on such an important case.
-Larry and Amy continue to inspect lower-profile restaurants, but the mammophilic Mayor Maurice T. Gunn is tricked into assigning Larry and Amy to the more important poison case, much to Larry and Amy's enthusiasm.
-Larry and Amy go undercover at one of the restaurants, and obtain a tape recording of a conversation between the Mayor Gunn and Chef Leon, in which the chef clarifies Gunn's request that the food being prepared by Chef Leon be poisoned.
+Larry and Amy continue to inspect lower-profile restaurants, but the Mayor Maurice T. Gunn is tricked into assigning Larry and Amy to the more important poison case, much to Larry and Amy's enthusiasm.
+Later on Larry and Jane go on a date at Micelli's and are vouched by the mayor, but later got sick to their stomachs afterwards.
+Back on the case, Larry and Amy learn that all restaurants that were sabotaged were contestants for a television cook-off show, Top Chef, and go undercover at one of the restaurants, and obtain a tape recording of a conversation between the Mayor Gunn and Chef Leon, in which the chef clarifies Gunn's request that the food being prepared by Chef Leon be poisoned.